Part IV

 Chapter 20: Pearls in the Abyss

 Block B — Tier 3 / High Intensity High intensity practice.
 Ensure you have established aftercare, sobriety, and the ability to re-ground within 2 minutes.
+If this edge is beyond what you can safely hold alone, bring in experienced, grounded support.
 Stop immediately if dissociation occurs.

 The Path of the Dragon often spirals downward.
 We leave the surface illumination to enter the Shadow—the hidden terrain of repressed fears, potent desires, and unacknowledged wounds.
-Building on the Creator–Destroyer arc, this chapter moves beyond simple recognition into embodied integration.
-We are not here to merely see the darkness; we are here to reclaim the energy trapped within it.
+We are not here to merely see the darkness; we are here to reclaim the energy trapped within it, whether through embodied integration or the deep click of understanding that releases what no longer needs to be held.
 This reclamation fuels authentic power, resilience, and ethically grounded action.

 The Nuance of the Descent